hoc-labs/rdb-flexbox-living-social-life/README-nav.md

 ### Styling the list to make it a navigation bar

-The following tasks need to be completed to turn the unorder list into a navigation bar.
+The following tasks need to be completed to turn the unordered list into a navigation bar.
 * Remove the dots.
 * Change the `<li>` items to be horizontal/inline.
 * Space the nav elements